Creating a Bootable Ubuntu UEFI USB Drive

 Congratulations, you should now have a UEFI bootable USB Drive built of a Ubuntu 18.04.1 OS : )

-If you enjoyed reading this article, please consider buying me a coffee.
+If this tutorial helped you out please consider buying me a pizza slice!